Active Learning for Planet Habitability Classification under Extreme Class Imbalance: Data and Methods

-Figure \ref{fig:features} highlights the degree to which potentially habitable and non-habitable planets overlap in marginal feature space, emphasizing the intrinsic difficulty of habitability classification based on any single parameter.
+Figure~\ref{fig:features} highlights the degree to which potentially habitable and non-habitable planets overlap in marginal feature space.
+The subset of features shown was selected to provide a representative cross-section of the physical parameters used in the classification task, including planetary size (radius, mass), irradiation conditions (incident flux, equilibrium temperature), orbital properties (eccentricity), and composite habitability metrics (ESI).
+These variables are commonly used in habitability assessments and capture the primary structure underlying the adopted heuristic labeling scheme.
+These distributions are shown individually to illustrate the degree of class overlap in marginal feature space, providing a qualitative assessment of feature separability and highlighting the limitations of relying on any single parameter for classification.
 While potentially habitable planets tend to cluster toward smaller radii and lower masses, the distributions remain broad and partially overlapping, reflecting both observational uncertainties and the inclusive definition of habitability adopted by the HWC.
 Incident stellar flux and equilibrium temperature exhibit clearer class separation when viewed on logarithmic scales, with potentially habitable planets concentrated near Earth-like fluxes and moderate equilibrium temperatures, whereas non-habitable planets span a much wider dynamic range.
 However, even in these parameters, no sharp decision boundary exists.
 Orbital eccentricity shows strong skewness toward low values in both classes, with potentially habitable planets slightly more concentrated at near-circular orbits, consistent with expectations for long-term climate stability.
-The ESI provides the most visually distinct separation, by construction aggregating multiple planetary properties into a single heuristic score, yet still exhibits overlap between classes.
+The ESI provides the most visually distinct separation, by construction aggregating multiple planetary properties into a single heuristic score that is closely aligned with the labeling criteria, yet still exhibits overlap between classes.
 Overall, these class-conditional distributions demonstrate that habitability cannot be reliably inferred from univariate thresholds alone.
 Instead, the substantial overlap across most features motivates the use of multivariate ML models and, in particular AL strategies capable of efficiently identifying informative regions of parameter space where class distinctions are most ambiguous.
 Together, the final features provide a compact yet physically interpretable description of each planetary system, balancing completeness and redundancy while preserving all dimensions relevant to habitability assessment.